skippyr/river-dreams/README.md

 #### Procedures For Antidote

-If you want to install this theme with the Antidote package manager, follow these steps:
+If you want to install this theme with the [antidote](https://github.com/mattmc3/antidote) plugin manager, follow these steps:

 - Add this repository to your plugins file, usually `~/.zsh_plugins.txt`.